JoshuaMichaelHall-Tech/ruby-pomodoro-cli/readme.md

 2. The tmux status bar shows a pause indicator
 3. Press 'p' again to resume where you left off
 4. Total session duration is adjusted to account for pause time

+### Aborting Sessions

+If you need to abort a session without logging:
+1. Press 'a' during any work or break session
+2. The session will be immediately terminated
+3. No data will be logged for the session
+4. You'll be asked if you want to continue with another session

+This is useful when:
+- You've been interrupted and need to start fresh
+- You accidentally started the wrong type of session
+- You need to quickly switch to a different task

 ### Custom Session Lengths